 Are You My Daddy?

-I had an appointment once and my friend Sara was nice enough to keep Ezra for me.
+I had an appointment one time and my friend Sara was nice enough to keep Ezra for me.
 He had a wonderful time with her family and during lunch time her husband came home.
 We have hung out with Sara and the kids, but not really seen much of her husband. *It’s my personal habit that if I’m visiting a friend I leave before their husband comes home.
 When daddy is home, it’s family time.
 Thanks to deployments and TDY’s our time is sometimes limited with our spouses so family time is very special, in my eyes.
 So that’s how I roll.

 Another example of the uniform confusion happened that same afternoon.
 My husband went by Sara’s to pick up Ezra and her son, totally saw my husband and was like, “Daddy!”
 It’s got to be the uniform!
 It’s so cute! and luckily our husbands are good sports.